Fremantle Stuff > people > suicides etc.

 Joseph Allen, architect and East Fremantle mayor, drowned in the Swan River.
-The coroner found no suspicious circumstances - he may have died by accident - or not. >
+The coroner found no suspicious circumstances. >

-Henry Blinco was found to have died from 'apoplexy', but may have been murdered, and perhaps by a former convict (speculation).
+Henry Blinco, warder, was found to have died from 'apoplexy', but may have been murdered - perhaps by a former convict (speculation).

 Florance [sic] Broadhurst.
 'In 1909, a well-known merchant, Florance Broadhurst was found one morning in his fishing-boat with his head in the water.
 He had been taking morphine for insomnia.'
 Brown: 187.